Indovia Field Division • Storycraft Mission Kit

 The real origin

-Ladybird Jenkins and the Time Thieves isn’t a “concept,” it’s a world that kept insisting on being built.
-It grew from years of storywork, art, and research, and then sharpened into something more grounded when I partnered with The Hive, a nonprofit community supporting autistic adults through connection, learning, and creative skill building.
+Ladybird Jenkins and the Time Thieves is not a concept, it is a world that kept insisting on being built.
+It grew from years of storywork, art, and research, and then sharpened into something more grounded when I partnered with The Hive.

-This box is designed to teach storycraft the way real creators use it, but in a form kids can actually finish.
-It’s not “busywork.”
-It’s structured creative thinking: character construction, narrative clarity, scene design, and visual storytelling.
+This box teaches storycraft the way real creators use it, but in a form kids can actually finish.
+Character construction, narrative clarity, scene design, and visual storytelling.
 The goal is confidence through completion.

 Why the mission format matters